Qualified Income Trusts - Florida

-A QIT will allow you, or your family member, to qualify for nursing home Medicaid benefits to pay for nursing home costs or one of the community based waiver programs regardless of whether skilled care nursing home resident has income that exceeds the "Income Cap" established for Medicaid eligibility.
-Currently, for 2014, the Medicaid income cap in Florida is $2,169 per month.
+A QIT will allow you, or your family member, to qualify for Medicaid benefits to pay for nursing home costs or one of the community based waiver programs regardless of whether skilled care nursing home resident has income that exceeds the "Income Cap" established for Medicaid eligibility.
+Currently, for 2014, the Medicaid income cap in Florida is $2,163 per month.

 What is Medicaid?

-If you or your family member, who is currently, or is about to start, living in a skilled nursing facility, or who seeks to become qualified for Medicaid benefits in any of the community based waiver programs, and has income in excess of that amount ($2,169 per month), an irrevocable qualified income trust must be established so he or she can qualify for Medicaid nursing home benefits to help pay for the cost of long term care in a skilled nursing facility or in any community based waiver Medicaid program.
-For the purpose of determining whether you qualify for Medicaid benefits for skilled nursing home Medicaid, the State of Florida includes indemnity payments you receive from long term care insurance as "income."
-Accordingly, if your income plus long term care insurance benefits exceed the income cap, then you will need an irrevocable qualified income trust, or Miller trust for skilled nursing home Medicaid benefits.
+If you or your family member, who is currently, or is about to start, living in a skilled nursing facility, or who seeks to become qualified for Medicaid benefits in any of the community based waiver programs, and has income in excess of that amount ($2,163 per month), an irrevocable qualified income trust must be established so he or she can qualify for Medicaid benefits to help pay for the cost of long term care in a skilled nursing facility or in any community based waiver Medicaid program.
+For the purpose of determining whether you qualify for Medicaid benefits, the State of Florida includes indemnity payments you receive from long term care insurance as "income."
+Accordingly, if your income plus long term care insurance benefits exceed the income cap, then you will need an irrevocable qualified income trust, or Miller trust for Medicaid benefits.

 Florida is an Income Cap state, which means there is an upper income limit for Medicaid eligibility.
 A person's total gross income includes the amount received from Social Security, pensions, IRAs and all other forms of income.
 The upper income limit typically goes up by a few dollars each year.
 In many cases where an elderly person's income exceeds the upper limit, an irrevocable "Qualified Income Trust" (also known as "Miller Trusts" or a "QIT" or an "Medicaid income only trust") can be used to legally solve the problem of too much income.